moviedomfo/Ecosystem-demo/ComerceAPIExpress/readme.md

 - %URL_BASE%/api/persons/persons
 - %URL_BASE%/api/products

-This POST enpoints recive an input with this format:
+This POST endpoints recive an input with this format:

 ```
 {
   "origin": "POSTMAN",
-  "content": "any related json to /comerce/xxxxx use case",
+  "content": "any related json to /commerce/xxxxx use case",
 }

 ```